3lLobo/Greenpass/README.md

-# Covid1984 Green Pass Generator
+# Covid1984 Green Pass

 Just for fun.
-No fraud intended
+No fraud intended :ghost:

+Use the decoder notebook to decode your QR-code and display the stored information.

+Use the encoder notebook to encode your data into a custom QR-code.

 ### Important note